runatlantis/atlantis/runatlantis.io/docs/deployment.md

 If you want to use a different version of Terraform see [Terraform Versions](#terraform-versions)

 ## Hosting Atlantis
-Atlantis needs to be hosted somewhere that github.com/gitlab.com or your GitHub/GitLab Enterprise installation can reach.
+Atlantis needs to be hosted somewhere that github.com/gitlab.com/bitbucket.org or your GitHub/GitLab Enterprise installation can reach.
 Developers in your organization also need to be able to access Atlantis to view the UI and to delete locks.

 By default Atlantis runs on port `4141`.
 This can be changed with the `--port` flag.

-## Add GitHub Webhook
+## Add Webhook
-Once you've decided where to host Atlantis you can add it as a Webhook to GitHub.
+Once you've decided where to host Atlantis you need to add that URL as a webhook to your Git host so that Atlantis gets notified about pull request events.
+See the instructions for your specific provider below:

+### GitHub Webhook
 If you already have a GitHub organization we recommend installing the webhook at the **organization level** rather than on each repository, however both methods will work.

 ::: tip
-If you're not sure if you have a GitHub organization see https://help.github.com/articles/differences-between-user-and-organization-accounts/
+If you're not sure if you have a GitHub organization see [https://help.github.com/articles/differences-between-user-and-organization-accounts/](https://help.github.com/articles/differences-between-user-and-organization-accounts/)
 :::

 If you're installing on the organization, navigate to your organization's page and click **Settings**.
 If installing on a single repository, navigate to the repository home page and click **Settings**.
 - Select **Webhooks** or **Hooks** in the sidebar
 - Click **Add webhook**
-- set **Payload URL** to `http://$URL/events` where `$URL` is where Atlantis is hosted. **Be sure to add `/events`**
+- set **Payload URL** to `http://$URL/events` (or `https://$URL/events` if you're using SSL) where `$URL` is where Atlantis is hosted. **Be sure to add `/events`**
+- double-check you added `/events` to the end of your URL.
 - set **Content type** to `application/json`
 - set **Secret** to a random key (https://www.random.org/strings/).
 You'll need to pass this value to the `--gh-webhook-secret` flag when you start Atlantis
 - select **Let me select individual events**